oreum-industries/oreum_template/README.md

 + Detailed docstrings and type-hinting
 + Inline comments to explain complicated code / concepts to developers
 + Adherence to a consistent style guide and syntax, and use of linters
-+ Well-organised Notebooks with logical ordering and “run-all” internal flow, and plenty of explanatory text and commentary to guide the reader
++ Well-organized Notebooks with logical ordering and “run-all” internal flow, and plenty of explanatory text and commentary to guide the reader
 + Use of virtual environments and/or containers
 + Build scripts for continuous integration and deployment